 c.v. / bio

-[Submitted, in preparation] 〈蕩游者何往？- 中國大陸九十年代城市電影的“空間實踐”與“負詩學”〉An adapted Chinese version of “Wither the Walker Goes: Spatial Practices and Negative Poetics in 1990s Chinese Urban Cinema,” anthologized in The Urban Generation: Chinese Cinema and Society at the Turn of the 21st Century, ed.
-Zhang Zhen (Duke University Press, 2007), 205-37; for Fudan Daxue (Fudan University) Press, Shanghai.
+[Submitted, in preparation, book chapter] 〈蕩游者何往？- 中國大陸九十年代城市電影的“空間實踐”與“負詩學”〉An adapted Chinese version of “Wither the Walker Goes: Spatial Practices and Negative Poetics in 1990s Chinese Urban Cinema,” anthologized in The Urban Generation: Chinese Cinema and Society at the Turn of the 21st Century, ed.
+Zhang Zhen (Duke Unive Press, 2007), 205-37; for Fudan Daxue (Fudan University) Press, Shanghai.

 [In Chinese] “cong changbian dianshi ju zhen qing chufa de richang shenhuo wanglu tanjiu: sange bendi zhufu de `wenhua ziben’ yingyong” (“Surveying the network of connectivity evolving from the reception of popular TV drama series True Love: a study of three local housewives’ mobilization of their cultural capital”), Gendering Hong Kong, co-published by Centre for Asian Studies (HKU) and Oxford University Press (China), 2004.
 [The essay first appeared in Hong Kong Women: Case Studies; 2nd edition); Hong Kong: Society for the Advancement of Women Rights, 2003.]

-"HK Cinema in the 1930s: Docility, Social Hygiene, Pleasure-seeking & the Consolidation of the Film Industry," in Screening the Past (an electronic refereed journal on film and media arts published in Australia), issue #11.
-Officially Upload on November 1, 2000 [read...]
+[refereed on-line journal essay] "HK Cinema in the 1930s: Docility, Social Hygiene, Pleasure-seeking & the Consolidation of the Film Industry," in Screening the Past (an electronic refereed journal on film and media arts published in Australia), issue #11.
+Officially Upload on November 1, 2000 [citation page..] [read pdf version...]

 Sponsored publications (selections from 2000 onward) --